 framework that will provide higher automation accessibility to a global user base.

 he has also spent a year at the University of Southern Denmark studying Advanced Robotics Technology.
 His Master's thesis was a result of collaborative effort

-[#1] April 2019 - First prize for best presentation among all 1st year PhD students participating in the 5th Mechanical Engineering Postgraduate Conference of the University of Auckland.
+[April 2019] First prize for best presentation among all 1st year PhD students participating in the 5th Mechanical Engineering Postgraduate Conference of the University of Auckland.

 [#5 | J #2 | OPEN ACCESS | PDF]

 Geng Gao, Gal Gorjup, Ruobing Yu, Patrick Jarvis, and Minas Liarokapis, "Modular, Accessible, Sensorized Objects for Evaluating the Grasping and Manipulation Capabilities of Grippers and Hands," IEEE Robotics and Automation Letters, 2020.

 [#4 | J #1 | OPEN ACCESS | PDF]

 Gal Gorjup and Minas Liarokapis, "A Low-Cost, Open-Source, Robotic Airship for Education and Research," IEEE Access, 2020.